 by Katy Powell

-There is a second indicator called E.Q. (emotional quotient) which is the capability of individuals to recognize their own, and other people’s emotions, to discriminate between different feelings.
+There is a second indicator called EQ (emotional quotient).
+This is the capability of individuals to recognize both their own and other people’s emotions as well as being able to discriminate between different feelings.

 You need to ensure that you’re aware of your emotions.
 By doing this you’re better equipped to make balanced choices.

-Seeing facts on paper can help you think rationally about your options and prevent your emotions from getting the best of you.
+Seeing facts on paper can help you think rationally about your options.
+It can prevent emotions from getting the better of you.

 Remember, your emotions are yours.
 Nobody else controls them.
 If you chose to get angry about something, you alone are in control of that.
 There is no angry switch on display that somebody else can press.

-There are many studies that show the difference between good leaders and great leaders is not their IQ but their EQ score.
+There are many studies that show the difference between good leaders and great leaders is not their IQ, but their EQ score.
 If you want to get the most out of yourself and others why not spend a little time reading up more on EQ.